LouisCAD/Splitties/views-dsl-appcompat/README.md

 This works for all AppCompat widgets.

+If you want to use a style defined in appcompat (like `Widget_AppCompat_Button_Colored`), just cache locally an `AppCompatStyles` instance and use its properties and functions.

 ## Supported widgets

-All AppCompat widgets are supported as of version `27.1.1` of the support library.
+All AppCompat widgets are supported.

 Here's the full list:
 * `TextView`